ncbi/ncbi-cxx-toolkit-public/src/algo/structure/bma_refine/bma_refiner_app/REFINER_README.txt

 Domain Database (CD format).
 A preliminary version of an MFASTA -> CD converter ('fasta2cd') is also provided.

-The Linux binary names end in '_LX' and PC binary names end in '.exe'; a Mac version will be available shortly.
+The Linux binary names end in '_LX' and PC binary names end in '.exe'.

+Mac binaries are available for the PowerPC architecture (name ends in '_MACP') and the newer Intel architecture (name ends in '_MACI').
+Note that the PowerPC version can be run on Intel Macs, but not vice-verse.

 Contact Chris Lanczycki (lanczyck@ncbi.nlm.nih.gov) or Saikat Chakrabarti (chakraba@ncbi.nlm.nih.gov) for comments or reports of problems with this